akvo/akvo-reporting/Documentation/tutorials/JDBC_Driver_for_BIRT/JDBC_Driver_Installation_BIRT.md

 ![save](https://raw.githubusercontent.com/akvo/akvo-reporting/master/Documentation/tutorials/JDBC_Driver_for_BIRT/img/80.png?raw=true "Save")

+### Install the driver

-This guide assumes that you have a template with a configured PostgreSQL 'Data Source' in place.
+This tutorial assumes that you have a template with a configured PostgreSQL 'Data Source' in place.

 Ensure that you are in the 'Data explorer' perspective of your project.